-According to Ohio Preschool regulations, each child enrolled in the preschool program must have a complete medical and dental exam form signed and dated by the physician.
+According to Ohio Preschool regulations, each child enrolled in the preschool program must have a complete medical form signed and dated by the physician.
 The medical statement must be on file in our school office before entering the program, and it must be updated yearly.